 - The time for flying and sending the videos depends on the programme you flight and it is different

 for each programme.
-It is described in the Timeline menu.
+It is described in the page Timeline.

-The bold written terms are described in more detail in the sub-menu.
+The bold written terms are described in more detail in pages linked by the sub-menu.

 Our rules are based on the real aerobatic rules.
 The basic document is on FAI pages: